JarodMoses/WDProjBeryllium-CAJUSTIN-SERRA/README.md

 A profile icon will be implemented into the website, where if not yet logged in, users will be sent to the login page when clicked.

+# Final Modification Proposal

+Our current system only implements the Create and Read operations.
+Users can create an account and the system stores their information using localStorage, which allows the website to display the saved data.

+To implement the Update and Delete operations, we will first improve the system by introducing a User Profile page rather than just an account creation and display.
+This page will allow users to view and change the information they entered during account creation.

+When a user logs in or accesses their account, they will be able to go to the Profile Page, where their account information from localStorage will be displayed.
+This page will also contain two main actions:

+Edit (Update):
+Upon clicking the Edit button, the user will be able to modify their stored information.
+After editing, the user can save the changes, which will update the stored data in localStorage.

+Delete
+Upon clicking the Delete button, the user can remove their account.
+This action will remove the stored data from localStorage.
+After deletion, the accounts list will no longer display the deleted account.